wmarshall484/DSI_LECTURES_2/time-series/moses_marsh/README.md

-Matt Drury's Time Series Lecture
+Time Series Lecture
 ================================

+Author: Matt Drury with a little Moses Marsh

 This lecture is delivered from a Jupyter notebook.
 Student interaction is provided by cells where students can write simple code to solve problems that come up in lecture, using functions provided earlier in the notebook.